This Clackamas County pioneer

 part of the Donation Land Claim of Moses Matthew Baker whose stone

-says it was donated in 1886.
-In 1980 the cemetery name was changed to Pleasant View
+the cemetery name was changed to Pleasant View Cemetery after the

-named Pleasant Hill.
-The wrought iron gates and fencing were
+The wrought iron gates and fencing were added in the 1980's after an

-who toppled most of the large stones, some of which were not re-set
+stones, some of which were not re-set until the restoration work in 2008

-Wilsonville Sherwood area.
-There are approximately 2075
+Wilsonville/Sherwood area.
+There are approximately 2300

 burials of record, making it one of Oregon's larger pioneer